-Our students have helped mentor the SuperNovas, a Newton-based team that was created at our FLL info night.
+Three of our students have helped mentor the SuperNovas, a Newton-based team that was created at our FLL info night.
 LigerBots mentors taught the basics of programming, robot design, essay writing, and public speaking.

-The LigerBots also have had a long term mentor relationship with Newton's all-girl team, the Day Dragons.
-We recently helped the Day Dragons make it to the FLL world championship by coaching them on their project presentation.
-Once they entered high school, four former Day Dragons became some of our most enthusiastic new LigerBots, and several became team leaders.
+The LigerBots have also had a long term mentor relationship with Newton's all-girl team, the Day Dragons.
+In 2018, we helped the Day Dragons make it to the FLL world championship by coaching them on their project presentation.